Jimmer Fredette: Sacramento Kings (2011–2014)

 On June 23, 2011, Fredette was selected by the Milwaukee Bucks with the 10th overall pick in the 2011 NBA draft.
 He was subsequently traded to the Sacramento Kings in a deal with Milwaukee and the Charlotte Bobcats involving John Salmons, Beno Udrih, Shaun Livingston, Corey Maggette, and Stephen Jackson.

 "Jimmermania" in Sacramento was felt immediately as he recharged the fan base.
 Sales of his jersey resulted in a 540% increase in Sacramento Kings merchandise sales, as his No. 7 Kings jersey sold out in stores in the Sacramento area, as well as online.
 Fredette made his rookie debut in a preseason game against the Golden State Warriors on December 17, 2011, scoring 21 points (tied for team high) and recording 4 rebounds.
-He got his first start on January 10, 2012 against the Philadelphia 76ers.
+He got his first start on January 10, 2012, against the Philadelphia 76ers.

-On February 12, 2014, Fredette scored a career-high 24 points, along with two assists, in a 106–101 overtime win over the New York Knicks.
+On February 12, 2014, Fredette scored a career-high 24 points, along with two assists and six three-pointers, in a 106–101 overtime win over the New York Knicks.
 On February 27, 2014, Fredette's contract was bought out by the Kings.